 Homework enables students' mastery of the curriculum and optimized development of their potential.
-Students are assigned with homework tasks for core subject areas such as English, Math, Science, and Arabic which are outlined in the parent weekly plan.
-Daily assignments and enrichment practices are usually set by teachers through virtual platforms (e.g. Google Classroom, MAP Skills, Achieve3000, IReadArabic, ThinkCentral, Seesaw, etc.).
+Students are assigned with homework tasks (e.g. for practice, review, preparation, skill integration, extension/enrichment) for core subject areas which are outlined in the parent weekly plan.
+High school students are expected to spend approximately 60-80 minutes for homework every day.
+Daily assignments and enrichment practices are usually set by teachers through virtual platforms in school or after school (e.g. Google Classroom, MAP Skills, Achieve3000, IReadArabic, ThinkCentral, Seesaw, etc.).